gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ![NodeMCU-32S Front View Buttons](../images/NodeMCU32S-FrontView-Buttons.png)

-NOTE: The ULX3S has robust upload logic; the button pressing is *not* needed to upload code.
+NOTE: The ULX3S has robust upload logic; the button pressing is *not* needed to upload code to the ESP32 on the ULX3S.

 ## ESP32 SPI **